-Throughout the month of February, we're celebrating Black History Month by inviting our members to learn more about the cultures, histories, and traditions of the Black and African American communities in Minnesota and across the country.
-Girl Scouts of all levels can earn the Black History Month Fun Patch by completing fun activities that honor the cultural richness and contributions of Black Americans.
-See below for more resources to help your Girl Scout dive into Black stories, discoveries, art, history, and more.
+Throughout the month of February, we're celebrating Black History Month!
+We invite our members to recognize world-changing Black women and girls from the past and present, and to learn more about the cultures, histories, and traditions of the Black and African American communities in our region and beyond.
+Girl Scouts of all levels can earn the Black History Month Fun Patch by completing engaging activities that honor the cultural richness and contributions of Black Americans.

 Here are some great ways to celebrate Black History Month with your Girl Scout or troop.